 You need protein to build and repair muscles, in addition to providing energy, building the foundation for your organs, and supporting growth.
 People also need to consume nine essential amino acids that the body cannot produce itself.
 It must come from outside protein.

-Protein is incredibly important to a diet.
-It’s blasted at us in all forms of advertising.
+Protein is incredibly important to a diet, which is why it’s blasted at us in all forms of advertising.
 However, despite this mass-marketing, only 3% of the US population have a protein deficiency.
 Interestingly enough, 97% of the US population is fiber deficient.

 How Much Protein Do You Need?